luenhchang/PhD_reporting-with-SAS-tables/README.md

-# PhD_reporting-with-SAS-tables
-SAS scripts to create a table of content and tables
+# PhD reporting with SAS tables

+This repository uses script files from the master script sub-repo

+Run the script in the following order